 The novel constructs its characters within the geographies of the Black Atlantic – London, New York, West Africa – locations that are used to demonstrate the ways in which black identities are shaped by the unevenness of global power relations.
 The use of these locations also allows for a reconsideration of how diasporic subjectivities are constructed in a world characterized by greater mobility, bringing into proximity and seeming reachability the “things”, experiences, people and relationships that not long ago would have seemed distant and unreachable, and problematizing the value of stillness.
 The speed of technology, the narrative suggests, heightens the characters’ experiences of inequality.
 The instability of forms and processes of racial and cultural identity are expressed in large part through representations of the conflicted relationship between the narrator and her mother.
 In her role as PA for a Madonna-like pop singer and dancer, the narrator travels to the Gambia, where her employer is building a school for girls, equipped with sophisticated educational technology.
 While there her employer also adopts a young child: “White woman saves Africa … Very old idea” (153), says the mother.
 The narrator’s adjunct position involves so much travel and at such speed, that she senses that she had passed her twenties “in a weird state of timelessness” (149).
 As her mother, now a Member of Parliament for the fictional constituency of “Brent West” and a thorn in the side of the government, observes: “People come from somewhere, they have roots – you’ve let this woman pull yours right out of the ground.
 You don’t live anywhere, you don’t have anything, you’re constantly on a plane” (155).
 This comment, juxtaposed with a scene at the father’s funeral during which the narrator reflects on the limited spaces offered to her as a child to negotiate her own mixedness, brings into sharp focus questions of home, belonging, racial and cultural identity.
 Smith’s representations of place as specific and material allow questions of difference in the construction of black diasporic identity to be articulated.
 Although the mother roots her identity in Africa, used as a cultural signifier of resistance to white European dominance, her participation in Britain as a full citizen including her role as a Member of Parliament defines her, according to LaGuerre, as “postdiasporic”: her “sense of belonging is located in one territory but distributed over many sites” (3).
-Through its representations of the accidental nature of cultural encounters, combined with the occasionally breezy, unselfconscious tone of the first-person narration, Smith’s novel allows for a rethinking of the “the workings of ‘race’” in an articulation of black diaspora that is “inherently décale, or disjointed, by a host of factors” and cannot be “propped up … into an artificially or ‘even’ or ‘balanced’ state of ‘racial’ belonging” (Edwards 2003, 14).
+Through its representations of the accidental nature of cultural encounters, combined with the occasionally breezy, unselfconscious tone of the first-person narration, Smith’s novel allows for a rethinking of the “the workings of ‘race’” in an articulation of black diaspora that is “inherently décale, or disjointed, by a host of factors” and cannot be “propped up … into an artificially ‘even’ or ‘balanced’ state of ‘racial’ belonging” (Edwards 2003, 14).